Norfolk Nocturnal Landscapes

 The benefits of the different equipment to use for shooting in varying conditions and how to use it correctly.

-Show you how to use flash light or Continuous Lighting to illuminate part of the shots.
+Show you how to use a flash with triggers or Continuous Lighting to illuminate part of the shots.

 Cover how to focus in the dark